ahwelgemoed/my-docs/docs/mx9/studio/microflows/_index.md

 * [Mendix Assist](/studio/mx-assist/) – describes an artificial intelligence-powered agent that helps you configure microflows
 * [Decision](/studio/microflows-decision/) – explains what a decision is and describes its properties
 * [Loop](/studio/microflows-loop/) – explains what a loop is and describes its properties
-* [Microflow Expressions](/studio/expressions/) – explains how to use microflow expressions
-* [Set & Change a Value for Different Activities in the Microflows](/studio/microflows-setting-and-changing-value/) – explains how to set or/and change a value for microflow activities